-Table 10.1-1.
+Table Error!
+No text of specified style in document.-25.
 List of countries (and EU 15 country group) for which MTC data was queried

 Using the MTCs reported by OECD.Stat, we updated reported freight rates to 2020 dollars and converted the units to costs per tonne-km so that these could be applied to route distances to yield waterborne freight transport costs.
-Figure 10.1-1 presents the median freight rates (dash markers), in box-andwhisker plots representing 25th and 75th percentiles (boxes) and 10th and 90th percentiles (whiskers).
-Table 10.1-2 presents the average freight rate across by selected commodities in the extracted data.
-Table 10.1-3 presents a statistical summary of freight rates including upper and lower ranges.
+Figure Error!
+No text of specified style in document.-73 presents the median freight rates (dash markers), in box-and-whisker plots representing 25th and 75th percentiles (boxes) and 10th and 90th percentiles (whiskers).
+Table Error!
+No text of specified style in document.-26 presents the average freight rate across by selected commodities in the extracted data.
+Table Error!
+No text of specified style in document.-27 presents a statistical summary of freight rates including upper and lower ranges.
 The figure illustrates that containership freight rates are typically higher than bulk ship freight rates (although there is overlap), and that clean bulk rates are higher than dirty bulk rates.
 This sets an expectation that commodities with higher freight rates may be less influenced than commodities associated with lower freight rates by voyage costs (or the influence of voyage fuel cost differentials).